-Albert Einstein completely changed the way we think about the universe with his ground-breaking ideas.
-He is known all around the world for his achievements, but here are 12 interesting facts about Albert Einstein that you may not know…
+Albert Einstein completely changed the way we think about the universe with his groundbreaking ideas.
+He is known all around the world for his achievements, but here are 11 interesting facts about Albert Einstein that you may not know…

 Albert Einstein told his biographer that he was slow to talk and did not start speaking until the age of 3.
 Dr Thomas Sowell even invented the term “Einstein Syndrome” to describe highly intelligent people who have a speech delay.

 Pauline, the mother of the man himself, was a great pianist and wanted her son to love music too.
 Therefore, she started him on violin lessons, but Einstein wasn’t too keen on it at first.
-He changed his mind quickly when he heard Mozart’s music.
-He got a new passion for music, and he continued to play his violin until the last few years of his life.
+He changed his mind quickly when he heard Mozart’s music, developing a new passion for music, and he continued to play his violin until the last few years of his life.

 His violin was named Lina.

 Chaim Weizmann, the Zionist leader and the first President of Israel, died on the 9th of November 1952.
 Albert Einstein, aged 73, was then asked if he could accept the position as the President of Israel.
 However, he refused the offer, stating that he lacked natural aptitude and the experience to deal with people effectively.

 4. He was a big believer in smoking.

 He loved to smoke.
 Einstein believed that smoking helped contribute to a judgment that is calm and objective in all human affairs.